ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

     useLocale('uk');
 }
 ```
-> Notice that we wrapped locale init logic in if condition, because we need that logic only during the dev setup.
+> Notice that locale init logic is wrapped with the if condition, because we need that logic only during the dev setup.
 > In the production mode all assets will be already translated on a build step.

 Let's build our app with `npm run build` and you will see that all translations are applied.